IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 J is not a widely-popular language.
 This means that a lot of the common infrastructure you might find for other languages is missing.
 I was able to find a [Docker image][docker] that creates a J environment, which had a grand total of 560 Docker pulls at time of writing.
-For comparison, Python's official Docker image has over 1 billion pulls.
+For comparison, Python&rsquo;s official Docker image has over 1 billion pulls.

 When deciding how to deploy this site, I settled on using GitHub Actions to build and deploy the site on each push.
 This necessitates a step that either installs the J interpreter or runs J within a Docker image.
 After some further deliberation I opted to install the J interpreter in the CI runner, and then invoke it from the command line in later steps.

-As you may expect, I didn't find any pre-existing Actions that did this, so I had to write my own.
+As you may expect, I didn&rsquo;t find any pre-existing Actions that did this, so I had to write my own.
 Fortunately, composite actions (i.e. an action that just runs shell scripts) are relatively easy to make and a mere 16 lines of YAML and 17 lines of bash were needed to install J.
 The action can be found [here][setup-j] should you wish to use it yourself.

 ## Blog Repo Glue

-There isn't much to write about the repo the blog itself lives in, containing HTML templates, CSS, and the dependencies as submodules for ease of installation.
+There isn&rsquo;t much to write about the repo the blog itself lives in, containing HTML templates, CSS, and the dependencies as submodules for ease of installation.
 To run the CI itself was just a matter of sticking a bit more glue to go with my glue.
 One CI script later and the blog is being automatically re-deployed on commit.
 Glorious.